Ethanol

 DDGS Qualities:

-–Can also be used in turkey and swine applications.
+• Usable in turkey and swine feed applications.

 Typical DDGS Analysis